OlivierBlanvillain/monadic-html/monadic-rx/shared/src/main/scala/mhtml/Optimizer.md

 ```

 You can see that `8 3 3` is not a sub sequence of `0 8 4 3 3`, but `3 3`
 is, so merge is tail sharable.
+A demonstration in code of this
+diagram can be found in the test  "merge registrations are
+tail-shareable" in the test class `RxJsTests`.

 `foldp` is never-shareable, as can be seen from an extremely simple case: